hku-mars/joint-lidar-camera-calib/README.md

 ## 3 Usage
 ### 3.1 Adaptability
 This calibration method works for both solid-state and mechanically spinning LiDARs.
-In terms of cameras, current version supports the pinhole model with radial and tangential distortion.
+In terms of cameras, current version supports the pinhole model with radical and tangential distortion.
 ### 3.2 Data Collection
 ### 3.3 File Organization
 ### 3.4 Initialization